How Can I Stay Safe on the Road?

-- Keep a 2-second buffer between you and other motorists.
+- Keep a 3-second buffer between you and other motorists.

 - Always be buckled up with your safety belt.

 These little actions can significantly decrease your risk of an accident, but there are other benefits, too.
-If you take a defensive driving course, it could possible qualify you for a discount on your auto insurance policy.
-You can learn more defensive driving tips and find nearby locations to take defensive driving lessons at through the DMV.
+If you take a defensive driving course, it could possible qualify you for a car insurance discount on your auto insurance policy.
+You can learn more defensive driving tips and find nearby locations to take defensive driving lessons through your motor vehicle department.